 - Most reptiles tend to live on trees, but some of them also live in soil burrows.

-- These include lizards and also a few types of snakes.
+- These include lizards and a few types of snakes.

 Mammals

-- Mammals, like rodents, live in soil holes that provide safety and dwelling.
+- Mammals, like rodents, live in soil holes that provide safety and dwellings.

 - They search for food on the soil surface.